Edoardo Cozzani is an Italian photographer born in Rome.

 During the first semester Edoardo produces Anamorphosis, a series that deals with loss of identity of the modern man.

-In December 2016 “Anamorphosis” is exhibited in Rome in a solo show curated by Cultrise, a roman art organization.
+In December 2016 Anamorphosis is exhibited in Rome in a solo show curated by Cultrise, a roman art organization.

-In 2017 Edoardo starts working on the series “Babel”, which in June becomes part of a group exhibition called “Hidden Narratives” in New York at the International Center of Photography.
-One of the images from “Babel” is selected as signature image of the show.
+After a trip to Hong Kong in February 2017, begins to work on the series Babel, which in June becomes part of a group exhibition called Hidden Narratives in New York at the Rita K. Hillman gallery.
+One of the photos from the series is selected as signature image of the show.

 Consequently, Babel is selected as one of the winning projects of the photography competition Life Framer, addressing the theme of civilization.

 Before the end of 2017 Babel is exhibited in two solo shows in Italy: October the 28th, in a 14th century palace in San Vito in Puglia.
 December the 14th, in LAB174 gallery in Rome.

 The same month Edoardo is invited by the artists of the American Academy in Rome to talk about his work.

 Early 2018 Edoardo’s new project Supernatural Retrospectives is selected with the work of two other NY based artist to be part of an exhibition at a photography gallery in Rome called ACTA International

 During the same summer Edoardo is commissioned by the Italy America Chamber of Commerce to produce ten pieces chosen out of his series Babel.
 The work is showed at the IACC new offices in New York as part of a program for promoting emerging artists.